jtanadi/webTools/contentSeparator/readme.md

 # Content Separator
-Some notes for a work-in-progress content separator web app for RAA.
+Some notes for a work-in-progress content separator web app for RAA.<br>
-The original implementation of this project is a Python script.
+The original implementation of this project is a Python script with no UI & lots of duct tape.

 ## Potential objects